The MAC Resource Library

 Find resources based on where you are in your MAC treatment journey

-You can download and print these resources to have on hand or take with you to your doctor’s appointment.
+You can download and print these resources for MAC (Mycobacterium avium complex) to have on hand or take with you to your doctor’s appointment.

 Information from the NTM Treatment Guidelines